 - 2 Hours of Incredible Stories that bring Tucson History Alive!

-Participants will view a…
+Participants will view a historic Sonoran…

 Participants will view a historic Sonoran Row House and discover how these mud adobe structures were designed for the desert climate.
-The tour includes a stroll past charming historic mansions, including three designed by the renowned architect Henry Trost, and shares the captivating stories of the Pioneer Founders, including one particularly amusing tale!
+The tour includes a walk past charming historic mansions, including three designed by the renowned architect Henry Trost, and shares the captivating stories of the Pioneer Founders, including one particularly amusing tale!

 - Tour Participation Risk Acknowledgement and Liability Waiver: By booking this tour, I understand and agree that participation in this Guided Walking Tour involves walking on public sidewalks, crossing streets and entering both public and private buildings and property.
 This guided tour could involve risk of physical injury, illness, death or property loss, and despite safety precautions, the tour operator cannot guarantee safety thereof, as all risks cannot be prevented.
 I understand that any injuries, medical expenses, property loss, or other personal expenditures that result during or from participating in this Tour, are to be borne by the participant, or by their parent or guardian (if participant is a minor), and I agree to release the tour operator and it’s owner and employees of any and all liability.